ERM073/vpnbook-password/README.md

 # vpnbook-password
-Real-time VPNBook password.
+Real-time VPNBook password retrieved **directly from Facebook (no longer OCR-based)**.

-## ※This repository's technology relies on OCR, making it unstable.

-# Please press star on the repository when you use it!
+## ✅ Now more accurate: We've switched from OCR to direct Facebook scraping!

+The system was improved by scraping directly from the official VPNBook SNS rather than using OCR technology, which is prone to false positives.

-No license, but please press star on the repository to motivate my development!
+### ⭐ If you use this project, please press the star button to support the development!

-I update the password on my home server, so it may be unstable.
+No license is applied, but your star encourages me to continue maintaining this service.

+The password is retrieved from Facebook using a private home server.
+Due to Facebook UI changes or restrictions, occasional errors might still occur.

-## Passwords are updated once every 12 hours.
-(Updated twice a day)
+## 🔁 Passwords are checked and updated every 12 hours.

-To spread out the load due to the occasional sudden password updates by VPNBook and by overloading the VPNVook with passwords.
+VPNBook sometimes changes passwords without notice.
+This project checks and updates twice a day to reduce the risk of outdated info.

-## Don't worry if vpn_password.txt was last updated days or even months ago.
+## 🕒 Don't worry if `vpn_password.txt` hasn't been updated for days.

-This is because the GitHub API does not update the file date if the file content (password) is the same.
+If the password hasn’t changed, the GitHub API does not update the file timestamp—this is expected behavior.

-## If you have a problem, please report it via ISSUES.
+## 🛠️ Having issues?

-Please report any problems at https://github.com/ERM073/vpnbook-password/issues
+Please report them via [GitHub Issues](https://github.com/ERM073/vpnbook-password/issues)